Shaked/php.tools/CONTRIBUTING.md

 3 - Ideally, all public methods should be documented as they are part of public interface.

 4 - None of the changes may affect the core passes.
 This is assessed through tests (tests/* and tests-PSR/*).
 Each maintainer is free to choose a policy regarding tests, including having no tests whatsoever.
+Run tests using `php test.php -v`.

 5 - If all tests passes, then regenerate php.fmt using `php build.php`.